Ethics Sheet for Automatic Emotion Recognition and Sentiment Analysis: In Summary

 \section{In Summary}

 This paper aggregates and organizes various ethical considerations relevant to automatic emotion recognition, drawn from the wider AI Ethics and Affective Computing literature.
 It includes brief sections on the modalities of information, task, and applications of AER to set the context.
 Then it presents fifty ethical considerations grouped thematically.
 Notably, the sheet fleshes out assumptions hidden in how AER is commonly framed, and in the choices often made regarding the data, method, and evaluation.
 Special attention is paid to the implications of AER on privacy and social groups.
-It discusses how these considerations manifest within AER and outlines existing best practises for responsible research.
+It discusses how these considerations manifest within AER and outlines best practices for responsible research.
+A succinct list of key recommendations for responsible AER discussed in the paper is provided in the Appendix.

 The objective of the sheet is to encourage practitioners to think in more detail and at the very outset: why to automate, how to automate, and how to judge success based on broad societal implications.
-It helps engage the various stakeholders of AER with each other; helps stakeholders challenge assumptions made by researchers and developers; and helps develop appropriate harm mitigation strategies.
-Additionally, for those that are new to emotion recogition, the ethics sheet acts as a useful introductory document (complementing survey articles).
+I hope that it will help engage the various stakeholders of AER with each other; help stakeholders challenge assumptions made by researchers and developers; and help develop appropriate harm mitigation strategies.
+Additionally, for those that are new to emotion recognition, the ethics sheet acts as a useful introductory document (complementing survey articles).

 As an expert on a technology, an often overlooked and undervalued responsibility is to convey its broad societal impacts to those that deploy the technology, those that make policy decisions about the technology, and the society at large.
 I hope that this sheet helps to that end for emotion recognition, and also spurs the wider community to ask and document: \textit{What ethical considerations apply to my task?}